Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization: General deterministic one-step prediction

 where here $\bG= \diag(G_1, G_2, \dots, G_n)$ and $(G_i)_{1 \leq i \leq n} \overset{\mathsf{i.i.d.}}{\sim} \mathsf{N}(0, 1)$.
-Note that the quantity $\trace\bigl((\bX^{\top} \bG^2 \bX)^{-1}\bigr)$ corresponds to the Stieltjes transform of the empirical spectral distribution of the random matrix $\bX^{\top} \bG^2 \bX$, evaluated at $z=0$, whereby, as long as $\oversamp$ is of constant order,~\citet[][Theorem 1.1]{bai2004clt} yields $\bigl \lvert\trace\bigl((\bX^{\top} \bW_{t+1}^2 \bX)^{-1}\bigr) - \tau \bigr \rvert \lesssim n^{-1/2}$.
-We complement this result by providing an exponential tail bound, noting that standard arguments that prove concentration of the Stieltjes transform~\citep[see, e.g,][]{el2009concentration,tao2012topics} do not apply as stated at $z = 0$ and rely on the assumption $\oversamp = \order(1)$.
-Note that we require $\oversamp = \Omega(\log{d})$ for our random initialization results (see Assumption~\ref{asm:random-linear}).
-Closer to our development are related results holding at $z=0$~\citep[see, e.g.,][]{guionnet2000concentration} that bypass the direct use of the Stieltjes transform, but use independence of the upper triangular portion of the random matrix, which does not hold in our case.
-Instead, we layer a careful truncation argument upon related non-asymptotic results~\citep{guntuboyina2009concentration}, and further characterize the typical value of the trace-inverse (i.e. the quantity $\tau$) for all values of $\Lambda$.
-In order to do so, we require the empirical spectral distribution to be bounded away from zero; we provide a proof of such a result for our setting in Appendix~\ref{sec:bounds-minimum-eigenvalue}, which is a simple, finite-sample alternative to the proof of~\citet[Theorem 1.1]{bai1998no}.
+Note that the quantity $\trace\bigl((\bX^{\top} \bG^2 \bX)^{-1}\bigr)$ corresponds to the Stieltjes transform of the empirical spectral distribution of the random matrix $\bX^{\top} \bG^2 \bX$, evaluated at $z=0$, whereby, as long as $\oversamp$ is of constant order,~\cite[][Theorem 1.1]{bai2004clt} yields $\bigl \lvert\trace\bigl((\bX^{\top} \bG^2 \bX)^{-1}\bigr) - \tau \bigr \rvert \lesssim n^{-1/2}$.
+We complement this result by providing an exponential tail bound, noting that standard arguments which prove concentration of the Stieltjes transform~\cite[see, e.g,][]{el2009concentration,tao2012topics} do not apply as stated at $z = 0$ and typically assume $\oversamp = \order(1)$; note that we require $\oversamp = \Omega(\log{d})$ for our random initialization results (see Assumption~\ref{asm:random-linear} to follow).
+Closer to our development are related nonasymptotic results holding at $z=0$~\cite[see, e.g.,][]{guionnet2000concentration,guntuboyina2009concentration} that bypass the direct use of the Stieltjes transform.
+We layer a careful truncation argument upon these results and further characterize the typical value of the trace-inverse\footnote{In order to do so, we require the empirical spectral distribution to be bounded away from zero; we provide a proof of such a result for our setting in Section~\ref{sec:bounds-minimum-eigenvalue}, which---in this special case---forms a simple, finite-sample alternative to the proof of~\cite[Theorem 1.1]{bai1998no}.} (i.e. the quantity $\tau$) for all values of $\Lambda$. \begin{remark} We note that Theorem~\ref{thm:one-step} can be extended to accomodate polynomially growing link function $\psi$, i.e., $|\psi(x)| \leq C_{\psi} |x|^{D}$ for all $x \in \mathbb{R}$ (see Remark~\ref{rem:weaken-tails} in the proof).
+In particular, there exists a pair of constants $(C,C')$ which depend only on $C_{\psi}$ and $D$ such that with probability $1-C'n^{-10}$,

+Thus, we still obtain the $n^{-1/2}$ deviation rate up to polylogarithmic factors for the parallel component and this enables us to analyze the convergence of the algorithm from a random initialization.